Jeffree Star Cosmetics: 2020

 In February 2020, Star released his "Blood Lust" collection, which included the purple-themed 18-pan Blood Lust Palette, 5 Glosses, a new purple Extreme Frost shade, and the Mini Purple Velour Liquid Lipstick Bundle.
 The Blood Lust Palette is the third palette in the "Blood Collection".

-In May 2020, Star revealed his "Cremated" collection.
-The launch of this collection was pushed back due to the COVID-19 pandemic.
-The collection included the 24-pan smoky eye Cremated Palette and 4 Glosses.

 In July 2020, Morphe ceased commercial activities with the company over allegations of racism, blackmail and manipulation against Jeffree Star.

 In August 2020, Star released his "Orgy" collection, which was his first nude-colored collection.
 The collection included the 30-pan Orgy Palette, the 9-pan Mini Orgy Palette, 6 new Glosses, a 25-set Nude Mini Lipstick Vault, and a new Magic Star Luminous Setting Powder.

 In November 2020, Star released his "Blood Money" collection, which included the green-themed 18-pan Blood Money Palette, 4 Glosses, a Lip Balm, 2 new Extreme Frost shades, the Mini Green Velour Liquid Lipstick Bundle, and the debut of the Automatic Eyeliner in 5 shades.
 Blood Money is the fourth palette in the “Blood Collection”.